RyanNgCT/CS2030/W7Lect/README.md

 Describes how a client would interact with a context
 - client passes the value to context and context manipulate on the client's behalf (doing it through the `filter()` method).

-## Maybe
+## The `Maybe` Context
+- enables one to handle `null` or the absence of values
 - mimics Java's optional, which is a computational context $\implies$ meant to do something for the user
-	- implements all the methods that an optional may have.
+	- implements all the methods that an optional may have

 ```java
 // type declaration
 class Maybe<T>{